j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - play function which is called for each plan
 - initialization through menu_start.load; select hero, map, difficulty and game mode
 - set a starting point to track total time
-- and finally, the main round loop: this begins from round BEGIN (value depens of difficulty and game mode) and continues until you finish final round (reach END+1).
+- and finally, the main round loop: this begins from round BEGIN (value depends of difficulty and game mode) and continues until you finish final round (reach END+1).
 After it does checks and updates current_round value, it matches this to corresponding if/elif block to perform command for that round.

-Thus, you only need to interract with the part starting from
+Thus, you only need to interact with the part starting from

         if current_round == BEGIN:
             ...